-The auditor, Deloitte LLP, will be proposed for reappointment in accordance with section 485 of the Companies Act 2006.
+Deloitte LLP were appointed as the company's auditors during the year.
+They will be proposed for reappointment in accordance with section 485 of the Companies Act 2006.

-In preparing this report, the directors have taken advantage of the small companies exemptions provided by section 415A of the Companies Act 2006.
+In preparing this report, the director has taken advantage of the small companies exemptions provided by section 415A of the Companies Act 2006.